-Supersedes nearly all Annual reporting periods beginning after December 15, existing revenue 2017.
+Annual reporting periods beginning after December 15, 2017.
 Early adoption is not permitted.
-The Company is recognition guidance under GAAP.
-The core principle of the standard financial statements and has not yet determined the is to recognize revenues method by which it will adopt the standard in 2018
+The Company is currently evaluating the impact of its pending adoption of ASU 2014-09 on the Company's consolidated financial statements and has not yet determined the method by which it will adopt the disclosures)